 Although we had always talked about the future, it really began to unfold when we decided to head down to San Diego in mid-June a few days after her birthday.
 I took her to one of my favorite hikes, in Torrey Pines Beach State Reserve (down in La Jolla) and the scene was perfect.

 In our culture, proposals are done through the families.
 My responsibility as the groom is to make it official, by getting the bride-to-be’s father’s permission to ask her for her hand in marriage.
 She had no clue that I had already done that on the same morning we were heading down to San Diego.

 The second we got there, we did the hike and got to the main peak to see the views.
 Then she gets a call.
 It was her father, congratulating her.
 She had no idea what he was talking about at first, only to ask, “um, congratulations for what?”.
 He responded saying, “Congratulations, it’s official, he and his family officially asked for your hand!”

-She was stunned, and got teary-eyed.
+She was stunned and got teary-eyed.

-Its one thing to have an idea, it’s another thing to have it actually happen.
+It’s one thing to have an idea, it’s another thing to have it actually happen.

 What is one piece of advice you have for couples just beginning the wedding planning process?
 What have you enjoyed most about planning your wedding?

 Stay patient, and stick to what you want your special day to be.
 A lot of your closest family and friends will throw out what they want to see and a lot of opinions will be given.
 Although having opinions is important for some tidbits, at the end of the day, it’s your wedding.
-Balancing family dynamics are the most underrated aspect of the wedding planning process, so it’s very important to set expectations from the get-go.
+Balancing family dynamics is the most underrated aspect of the wedding planning process, so it’s very important to set expectations from the get-go.

 Loved reading about Alma and Ahmed’s Richard Nixon Library Engagement Party?
 Show them some love by liking and commenting below!
-Also check out one of our other recent engagement sessions like Torey and Jorge’s Museum Engagement!
+Also, check out one of our other recent engagement sessions like Torey and Jorge’s Museum Engagement!